wacncontent/CustomizeTool/output/articles/service-bus/service-bus-dotnet-multi-tier-app-using-service-bus-queues.md

 3. You can test the front-end and back-end separately, or you can run both simultaneously in separate Visual Studio instances.

-To learn how to deploy the front end to an Azure website, see [Create an ASP.NET web app in Azure Websites](/documentation/articles/web-sites-dotnet-get-started).
+To learn how to deploy the front end to an Azure website, see [Create an ASP.NET web app in Azure](/documentation/articles/web-sites-dotnet-get-started).
 To learn how to deploy the back end to an Azure cloud service, see [.NET Multi-Tier Application Using Storage Tables, Queues, and Blobs][mutitierstorage].

   [0]: ./media/service-bus-dotnet-multi-tier-app-using-service-bus-queues/getting-started-multi-tier-01.png
   [1]: ./media/service-bus-dotnet-multi-tier-app-using-service-bus-queues/getting-started-multi-tier-100.png
-  [sbqueuecomparison]: /documentation/articles/service-bus-azure-and-service-bus-queues-compared-contrasted
+  [sbqueuecomparison]: service-bus-azure-and-service-bus-queues-compared-contrasted.md
   [2]: ./media/service-bus-dotnet-multi-tier-app-using-service-bus-queues/getting-started-multi-tier-101.png
   [Get Tools and SDK]: http://go.microsoft.com/fwlink/?LinkId=271920
   [3]: ./media/service-bus-dotnet-multi-tier-app-using-service-bus-queues/getting-started-3.png